mitmproxy/mitmproxy/docs/features/passthrough.rst

   away.
 Note that mitmproxy's "Limit" option is often the better alternative here, as it is not affected by the limitations listed below.

-If you want to peek into (SSL-protected) non-HTTP connections, check out the :ref:`tcpproxy` feature.
+If you want to peek into (SSL-protected) non-HTTP connections, check out the :ref:`tcp_proxy` feature.
 If you want to ignore traffic from mitmproxy's processing because of large response bodies, take a look at the :ref:`streaming` feature.